raketbizdev/GoodNightApp/README.md

 ### Introduction

-This Software Design Document (SDD) provides a comprehensive overview of the design of the "Good Night App" application, which aims to help users track their sleep patterns.
-The application will be built using the Ruby on Rails framework and will provide RESTful APIs for the required operations.
-The application will have two main models, User and SleepRecord, and will use database migrations to create the required tables in the database.
+The "Good Night App" is an application designed to help users track their sleep patterns.
+It is built using the Ruby on Rails framework and utilizes RESTful APIs for various operations.
+The main focus of the app is to provide users with a tool that allows them to clock in and out of their sleep cycles, follow and unfollow other users, and view the sleep records of their friends over the past week.

-The "Good Night App" application will allow users to track their sleep patterns and perform various operations.
-Users will be able to clock in and out of their sleep cycles, follow and unfollow other users, and view the sleep records of their friends over the past week.
-The application will provide a secure and user-friendly interface, allowing users to easily navigate the features and functionalities.
+The application has two primary models, User and SleepRecord, and uses database migrations to create the required tables in the database.
+It offers a secure and user-friendly interface so that users can easily navigate its features and functionalities.

-The clock in operation will allow users to start and end their sleep cycles.
-When users clock out, the application will calculate the length of the sleep cycle and store it in the database.
-The application will also return all clocked-in times, ordered by created time, allowing users to view their sleep patterns over time.
+One of the main features of the app is the clock-in operation, which enables users to start and end their sleep cycles.
+Once a user clocks out, the app calculates the length of the sleep cycle and stores it in the database.
+It then displays all clocked-in times, ordered by created time, for users to observe their sleep patterns over time.

-The follow and unfollow feature will allow users to connect with other users and view their sleep records.
-The application will store the following relationship between the two users, allowing users to follow and unfollow other users as desired.
+Another feature of the app is the follow and unfollow function.
+This allows users to connect with others and view their sleep records, by storing the relationship between the two users.

-The sleep records feature will allow users to view the sleep records of their friends over the past week.
-The application will return a list of sleep records that contain the start time, end time, and length of sleep, as well as the name of the user who slept during that period.
-The application will only return sleep records for users who the requester is following, ensuring the privacy and security of the users' data.
+The sleep records feature lets users view their friends' sleep records from the past week.
+The app returns a list of sleep records containing the start time, end time, and length of sleep, as well as the name of the user who slept during that period.
+It ensures the privacy and security of users' data by only displaying sleep records for users who the requester is following.

-This SDD will describe the architecture, design, and implementation of the "Good Night App" application in detail, providing a comprehensive guide for developers, testers, and other stakeholders.
-By following the design outlined in this document, we aim to create a high-quality, robust, and reliable application that meets the needs of our users.

 ### Getting Started

-To run the Ruby on Rails app from the GitHub repository git@github.com:raketbizdev/GoodNightApp.git, follow these steps:
+To run the Ruby on Rails app from the GitHub repository `git@github.com:raketbizdev/GoodNightApp.git`, follow these steps:

 **Note:** These instructions assume you have Git, Ruby, Rails, and a PostgreSQL database installed on your local machine.